Willyb15/Data-Science-Python/Week2/more_data_structures.md

 Keys in dictionaries **must** be an immutable type, and if that type is a container then the container cannot contain any mutable types.
 Why is this the case?
 The answer lies in the way that dictionaries store values and associate them with a key.

 Python dictionaries are an implementation of what's known as a *hash map* or *hash table* ([here's](https://en.wikipedia.org/wiki/Hash_table) the wikipedia page for them if you want to learn more).
 This computer science idea is basically a function that relates any input, in our case the keys, to a location in memory.
 Thus, retrieval of a value from a dictionary is entirely dependent on what the key originally associated with it was.
 The consequence of this is that, if we were to use a mutable type as the key for a dictionary and later change what that key looked like by mutating it, the dictionary wouldn't be able to find the value it was supposed to associate with that key (since the key is no longer the key it originally was).
+Lets take a gander at what this type of incorrect usage would look like, but know, the code below would **not** run.

 ```python
 # Original key